 Poor Vision: What is Optic Neuritis?

 Optic neuritis can also cause you to completely lose vision in an eye, cause pain, or make you see flashes of light/flickering.
-It can also cause you to develop a “dark spot” in the center of your visual field called a scotoma.
+It can also cause you to develop a “dark spot” in the center of your visual field called a scotoma.1,2

-Right before I was diagnosed with MS, my vision started deteriorating rapidly and I was told this was most likely due to optic neuritis.
+Optic neuritis can be one of the first MS symptoms.1,2 Right before I was diagnosed with MS, my vision started deteriorating rapidly and I was told this was most likely due to optic neuritis.
 IV and oral steroids greatly improved my vision but ever since, I have needed glasses and usually have to get a new prescription about once a year.

 What causes optic neuritis?

 Now that we know what the symptom is, let's talk about what causes the symptom.
 MS attacks the central nervous system which consists of the brain, spinal cord, and the optic nerves.
 The optic nerves are what connect your eyes to your brain; they are what carry the signals that describe what you are seeing from your eyes to your brain.
-When MS attacks the protective myelin sheath around these nerves, you start to experience poor vision because the signals your eyes are trying to send to your brain don't fully make it from point A to point B.
+When MS attacks the protective myelin sheath around these nerves, you can start to experience poor vision because the signals your eyes are trying to send to your brain don't fully make it from point A to point B.2

-Treatment for optic neuritis
+Treatment for it

 Eye specialists